jhesyong/simple-excel-parser/README.md

     // Map the values: 'm' is for 'Male', and 'f' is for 'Female'
     $parser->addHeader('Gender', 'gender')->withOptions(['m' => 'Male', 'f' => 'Female']);

-    // You can use a regulare expression and pass a callback to map multiple header titles.
+    // You can use a regular expression and pass a callback to map multiple header titles.
     // In this case, 'Phone 1' will be mapped to 'phone_1'
     $parser->addHeader('/^Phone \d+$/', function($title)
     {